HowlingPython/mov2mp4/README.md

 uv run pytest -q
 ```

-Tests do not require real MOV files or ffmpeg.
-They validate command construction, configuration parsing, cancellation behavior, and input resolution (file/directory/pattern handling).
+34 tests, no real MOV files or `ffmpeg` required.
+They cover command construction, configuration parsing, input resolution (file/directory/pattern handling), batch conversion with a faked subprocess, the CLI's argument handling and exit codes and `Ctrl+C` cancellation, including the second-press force-exit path and that the previous signal handler is restored afterward.

 ## Project layout